jconkli07/HorseHeadProject/README.md

 ### Nov 17 - Christmas Break
 We spent this time researching and testing out horse.
 We neede to do a lot of research about what kind of electronics the horse used and how we could control them.
 We were also looking for replacement parts if they would be needed.

-### After Break - Feb 1
+### After Break - Jan 14
+We spent this time getting the motors wired into the Metroexpress.
+THis was harder than we thought as we had to use a motor driver (we used a DRV8833). [adafruit documentation for the library](https://cdn-learn.adafruit.com/downloads/pdf/adafruit-drv8833-dc-stepper-motor-driver-breakout-board.pdf) helped a lot with this.

+### Jan 21 - Feb 4
 We spent this time getting the motor working and figuring out the library that you have to use to control them (motor-->DCmotor).
-We got the motors moving off of input from the computers.
+The [adafruit documentation for the library](https://www.desmos.com/calculator/lihu1dxsw2) and [adafruit documentation for the library](https://www.desmos.com/calculator/lihu1dxsw2) helped me a lot with figuring this out .
+We got the motors moving off of set input from the computers.

-### Feb 1 - Feb 18
+### Feb 4 - Feb 18
 We spent this time getting the potentiometers to control the movement of the servos.
 We had to write an algorithm to convert the range of potentiometer values to a motor throttle value [(linked here)](https://www.desmos.com/calculator/lihu1dxsw2).
 We also realized that to control the third motor we will need a 2nd metro express board so we wired a second board and motor driver to control it.
 We also designed a box to go onto the horse's neck that will hold all of the electronics.

 ### Feb 18 - Feb 25